hiteshjoshi/jquery-rest-client/readme.md

-# CupCoffeeJs jQuery Rest client
+# CupCoffeeJs jQuery Rest Client

 Minimal library for restful client based on jQuery Ajax.
 Include a semaphore that controls the execution of each session.
 The purpose of this library is to improve the integration with restfull server on the client side using jQuery Ajax based and a structure that allows simulate an asynchronous architecture.